lmlui/findAntisense/README.md

 sequences are read from a FASTA file.
 When a single guide sequence is passed--and no sequence id is known--the output file will be <guide sequence>.output.txt Results can also be outputted to stdout by passing the corresponding flag.

+Options:
+  -h, --help            show this help message and exit -l LENGTH, --minLen=LENGTH
+                        minimum duplex length
+  -m LENGTH, --maxMis=LENGTH
+                        maximum number of mismatches in duplex -g LENGTH, --maxGU=LENGTH
+                        maximum number of G/U base pairs duplex -a 'STRING', --mask='STRING'
+                        use this custom mask (put it in SINGLE quotes);
+                        default mask        is none, unless --cdMode is set, in which case a C/D sRNA-specific mask is created to constrain base pairing around the methylation site (as inferred by the N+5 rule)
+  -s, --cdMode          turn on C/D sRNA-specific default mask creation and
+                        output options; if         this is set, query sequence is assumed to be the guide sequence that begins with the FIRST nuc of the D or D\ box (generally a "C") -t THRESHOLD, --threshold=THRESHOLD
+                        Cutoff score used to filter duplexes.
+Default values is 10.
+  -w WC, --wc_gain=WC   Score gain for a single Watson-Crick pairing.
+Default
+                        is 2.
+  -u GU, --gu_gain=GU   Score gain for a GU pairing.
+Default is 1.
+  -o O, --open=O        Gap opening penalty.
+Default is 2.
+  -e E, --extend=E      Gap extension penalty.
+Default is 1.
+  -i, --to_stdout       Output results to stdout.

 KNOWN BUG: Bad things if required sites exist outside of a duplex.
 To fix (TODO):